lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 For reset requests, fall through and aborts are not checked and the system simply resets directly.
 Note in this scenario the slow FSM is not requested to take over.

+#### Sparse FSM

+Since the fast FSM is sparsely encoded, it is possible for the FSM to end up in an undefined state if attacked.
+When this occurs, the fast FSM forcibly disables all clocks and holds the system in reset.

+The fast FSM does not recover from this state until the system is reset by POR.

 ### ROM Integrity Checks